labdao/docs/docs/tutorials/installation_tutorial.md

 - On Mac: Go to “Spotlight Search” in the top right hand corner of your screen (it’s the magnifying glass icon).
 Type “terminal” and select the first option.
 - On Windows: To use on Windows, please send us [email](mailto:stewards@labdao.com) and we'll get you set up.

-*If you want to learn more about the basics of using a terminal, check out these [youtube tutorials](https://youtu.be/aKRYQsKR46I?t=36), or work through a complete introduction with resources from [Software Carpentry](https://swcarpentry.github.io/shell-novice/01-intro/index.html).*
+*If you want to learn more about the basics of using a terminal, check out these [youtube tutorials](https://youtu.be/aKRYQsKR46I?t=36), or work through a complete introduction with excellent resources from [Software Carpentry](https://swcarpentry.github.io/shell-novice/01-intro/index.html).*

 ### Type in the command